Minnesota metro ICU beds filling up as COVID-19 cases, deaths rise

 State health officials have started to make gains in one key area — reducing the number of confirmed cases for which the source of infections can't be identified.
 The rate of community-acquired infections with unidentified sources dropped from 43% on May 7 to 38% on May 13, the latest date for which data was published.

+This rate of unidentified infections sources is one of five "dial back" metrics that health officials are monitoring to determine if new strategies are needed to slow the spread of the virus.

-Gov. Tim Walz had put the state under a stay-at-home order for 51 days, until it was lifted on Monday, to buy time for hospitals to prepare and add bed and ventilator capacity.
+Gov. Tim Walz had put the state under a stay-at-home order for 51 days, until it was lifted on Monday, to buy time for hospitals to prepare and add ICU beds and ventilators.

 Bars and restaurants remain closed for now — though they will be allowed to provide outdoor dining service as of June 1.
 Gatherings are being limited to 10 or fewer people, including church services, according to the state's latest "Stay Safe MN" strategy.

-Health officials urged people to remain compliant with recommendations to wear masks, stay six feet apart from others, and practice basic steps such as washing hands and covering coughs.
+Health officials urged people to remain compliant with recommendations to wear masks, stay 6 feet apart from others and practice basic steps such as washing hands and covering coughs.

+Diagnostic testing for COVID-19 increased as well, with another 7,415 tests on Thursday bringing the total so far to 180,971.

+The state reported as of May 14 that 12% of all diagnostic tests were positive for COVID-19.